 For a large tumour that hasn't responded well to other treatment, your specialist may suggest radiotherapy to the whole eye.
 There is information in our eye cancer section about radiotherapy for eye cancer, including a page on side effects of eye cancer radiotherapy.
 Please note, this section is about eye cancer in adults, but you may find some of the detail about this treatment useful.

 Surgery to remove the eye is used if the tumour is very large and the eye is no longer working.
-Your child will have an artifical eye to replace the lost one.
+Your child will have an artificial eye to replace the lost one.
 There is information in our eye cancer section about surgery to remove the eye.
 Please note, this section is about eye cancer in adults, but you may find some of the detail about treatment useful.

 The side effects your child will have depend on the type of treatment they have.
 Your child’s doctor will talk to you about possible side effects.
 Most parents worry about whether their child will lose their sight.
 Whenever possible the doctor will try to keep the sight of the eye.